-Establishment of Hygiene Standards:
+Establishment of HygieneStandards

-- Wash hands at least every inning for games or every 30 minutes at practices after handling shared equipment for at least twenty (20) seconds - Avoid touching eyes, nose and mouth with your hands - Sneeze and/or cough in a tissue or the internal crease of the elbow.
+- Clean hands at least every inning for games or every 30 minutes or after handling shared equipment at practices - Avoid touching eyes, nose and mouth with your hands - Sneeze and/or cough in a tissue or the internal crease of the elbow.
 Avoid contact of hands with personal respiratory points - All potentially infected waste (i.e. disposable tissues, masks, protective gloves, etc.), hygiene material, rubbish, debris, etc., in all shared spaces (diamonds, dugouts, washrooms, change rooms, etc.) shall be disposed of safely at the end of the in-person baseball activity.

-Venues:
+Venues

-- Scheduling of diamonds must allow for a minimum of 45 minutes between the conclusion of the prior event and the start of the subsequent event to allow for: (1) the team(s) involved in the prior event to clean/sanitize equipment, dispose of garbage from common areas, and have all team members vacate the facility BEFORE (2) the team(s) involved in the subsequent event enter the facility and clean/sanitize common areas; without crossover between the teams participating in the two events.
+- Scheduling of diamonds must allow for a minimum of 30 minutes between the conclusion of the prior event and the start of the subsequent event to allow for: (1) the team(s) involved in the prior event to clean/sanitize equipment, dispose of garbage from common areas, and have all team members vacate the facility BEFORE (2) the team(s) involved in the subsequent event enter the facility and clean/sanitize common areas; without crossover between the teams participating in the two events.
 In the case of games, this may require Member Organizations to establish appropriate "drop dead" or "no new inning" rules to allow for safe crossover between events. - Participants, volunteers and spectators for a subsequent event shall remain in their motor vehicle in the parking lot until participants, volunteers and spectators from the prior event have returned to their motor vehicles.
-Member Organizations should designate appropriate waiting areas for any participants, volunteers and spectators not arriving in motor vehicles. - For games, both the home team and the visiting team are responsible for cleaning/sanitizing their dugout before and after games.
+Member Organizations should designate appropriate waiting areas for any participants, volunteers and spectators not arriving in motor vehicles.

+- For games, both the home team and the visiting team are responsible for cleaning/sanitizing their dugout before and after games.
 It is recommended that change rooms/clubhouses not be used.
 If it is necessary to use them, physical distancing requirements shall be observed.
-The team using the change room/clubhouse shall clean/sanitize it before and after use.

-- Washrooms are to be open and accessible only at the discretion and direction of the municipality or facility owner where the venue is located. - Snack Bars/Concessions/Canteens are prohibited from being operated by the baseball association until the provincial limit on gatherings is at least 250 persons.
-These facilities, if operated by the municipality or facility owner, would be subject to the rules and protocols of the appropriate provincial ministry/governing agency. - Under no circumstances will local acceptable usage limits established by facility owners (i.e. accessing off limits areas of parks or other facilities etc.) be violated. - Thorough disinfection of common spaces before/after use including: - Frequently touched areas of dugouts, including aluminum benches, bat racks and helmet racks - Maintenance equipment including golf carts, tractors, etc. - Door handles, fence/gate latches - Any other spaces that come into frequent touch - Establishment of sanitation stations with soap and water and/or alcohol-based hand sanitizers at all entrances/exits to diamonds and complexes - Provide disinfectant wipes and advise event staff and volunteers to disinfect door handles, fence or gate latches, and any other spaces that come into frequent touch in all areas several times per day.
+The team using the - change room/clubhouse shall clean/sanitize it before and after use. - Washrooms are to be open and accessible only at the discretion and direction of the municipality or facility owner where the venue is located. - Under no circumstances will local acceptable usage limits established by facility owners (i.e. accessing off limits areas of parks or other facilities etc.) be violated. - Thorough disinfection of common spaces before/after use including: - Frequently touched areas of dugouts, including aluminum benches, bat racks and helmet racks - Maintenance equipment including golf carts, tractors, etc. - Door handles, fence/gate latches - Any other spaces that come into frequent touch - Establishment of sanitation stations with soap and water and/or alcohol-based hand sanitizers at all entrances/exits to diamonds and complexes - Provide disinfectant wipes and advise event staff and volunteers to disinfect door handles, fence or gate latches, and any other spaces that come into frequent touch in all areas several times per day.
 Where the municipality or facility owner does not provide maintenance staff to complete these duties several times per day, it is the responsibility of the Member Organization to do so.

-Spectators:
+Spectators